 - Expy: By themes alone, being a female, green, chameleon-themed Sentai character is very reminiscent of Mele from Gekiranger.

-- Femme Fatale: Turned Up to Eleven when she uses the Shining Kyutama (Moon Mode), becoming a seductive (and slightly sadistic) Lady of War.
+- Femme Fatale: Exaggerated when she uses the Shining Kyutama (Moon Mode), becoming a seductive (and slightly sadistic) Lady of War.
 Comes complete with a Sailor Moon transformation reference.

 - Genki Girl: Is curious and hyperactive.